Skip to menu Skip to content Skip to footer

 Sex and consent

 A big part of a discussion on how to be safe at schoolies revolves around sex – for those who are sexually active and those who are not.
 Unfortunately, it can also be one of the most uncomfortable topics to talk about.
-If your child refuses to have this type of conversation with you, suggest they speak with a sexual health adviser before heading off to schoolies so they have a chance to voice any questions or concerns they may have.
+If your teen is unwilling to have this type of conversation with you, suggest they speak with a sexual health adviser before heading off to schoolies so they have a chance to voice any questions or concerns they may have.
 It's important for them to know about the risk of sexually transmitted infections (STIs) and unwanted pregnancies, and how to avoid these.

 Emergencies